Is Nepal Open for Tourism?

 Annapurna Circuit Trek

-Annapurna Circuit Trek is another's best trekking trail in Nepal but has lost a bit of its character due to the crowds and recently constructed roads despite this the trek remain the great adventurous trail passing through the scenic diversity, beautiful views of the peaks of the Himalayan including Lamjung, Dhaulagiri and Annapurna itself crossing the adventurous Throrog La Pass which offer the panoramic views of the surrounding through the dusty road to the world's deepest gorge Kali Gandaki, the trip is surely one of the best adventure trekking in Nepal.
+Annapurna Circuit Trek is another's best trekking trails in Nepal but has lost a bit of its character due to the crowds and recently constructed roads despite this the trek remains a great adventurous trail passing through the scenic diversity, beautiful views of the peaks of the Himalayan including Lamjung, Dhaulagiri and Annapurna itself crossing the adventurous Throrog La Pass which offer the panoramic views of the surrounding through the dusty road to the world's deepest gorge Kali Gandaki, the trip is surely one of the best adventure trekking in Nepal.

-Annapurna Circuit Trek is also considered as a side trip to Tilicho Lake- one of the highest altitude lakes in the world.
+Annapurna Circuit Trek is also considered a side trip to Tilicho Lake- one of the highest-altitude lakes in the world.
 Annapurna Circuit Trek is considered the least difficult trek of the major treks in Nepal.
-Due to the newly constructed road the trek is not a full circuit so trekking through throng la passe descend through Muktinath down to Jomsom where we end our walk.
+Due to the newly constructed road, the trek is not a full circuit so trekking through throng la passe descend through Muktinath down to Jomsom where we end our walk.
 We can also arrange the full Annapurna Circuit Trek combined with the Annapurna Base Camp Trek at your request.

 Highlights of Annapurna Circuit Trek